mvysny/karibu-testing/README.md

 A: You probably forgot to call `MockVaadin.setup()` before the test.
 Just call `MockVaadin.setup()` e.g. from your `@Before`-annotated method if you're using JUnit.

-Alternatively it could be that Spring is instantiating Vaadin component eagerly when the ApplicationContext is constructed.
+A: Alternatively it could be that Spring is instantiating Vaadin component eagerly when the ApplicationContext is constructed.
 One workaround is to mark Vaadin components with `@Lazy` so that they are instantiated lazily.